elementary/website/docs/code/getting-started.md

     The `merge_file` method combines translating and installing files, similarly to how the `executable` method combines building and installing your app.

+3. Still in this file, add the following as the last line:

+        subdir('po')

-3. You might have noticed in the previous step that the `merge_file` method has an `input` and `output`.
+4. You might have noticed in step 2 that the `merge_file` method has an `input` and `output`.
 We're going to append the additional extension `.in` to our .desktop and .appdata.xml files so that this method can take the untranslated files and produce translated files with the correct names.

     ```bash
     git mv data/com.github.yourusername.yourrepositoryname.desktop data/com.github.yourusername.yourrepositoryname.desktop.in